MurpheyLab/trep/doc/ref/configforce.rst

    *finput* should be a string to name the new input variable.

-.. attribute:: JointForce.finput
+.. attribute:: ConfigForce.finput

    The input variable (:class:`Input`) that controls this force.

-.. attribute:: JointForce.config
+.. attribute:: ConfigForce.config

    The configuration variable (:class:`Config`) that this force is applied to.